-See Q.5.2.3. to complement.
+See Q.5.2.3. to complement

 Key Consideration 4 An FMI should avoid concentrated holdings of certain assets where this would significantly impair the ability to liquidate such assets quickly without significant adverse price effects.
-Description Q.5.4.1: What are the FMI's policies for identifying and avoiding concentrated holdings of certain assets in order to limit potential adverse price effects at liquidation?
+Description Q.5.4.1 : What are the FMI's policies for identifying and avoiding concentrated holdings of certain assets in order to limit potential adverse price effects at liquidation?
 What factors (for example, adverse price effects or market conditions) are considered when determining these policies?
 CRCC has defined in its policies that the methodology for calculating its haircuts must incorporate mitigation of concentration risk and has established in its methodology for calculating the haircuts that the greater the concentration of these collaterals received on a given asset in its two Members with greater exposure, the greater the haircut requested is, the greater the haircut requested may reach levels of up to 100%; therefore, the methodology developed discourages the concentration on certain assets received as collateral.
 CRCC also monitors the concentration of equities received as collateral, limiting the maximum Initial Margin that may be constituted.
 The limit allowed corresponds to 30% of the daily average of the value traded in the spot market of the equity, applicable by segment.
 The calculation of the limit will be faced with the sum of the equities constituted as Initial Margin of the entire structure of Accounts of a Member in a Segment.
 The policies are designed to cover potential liquidity risk, which would make it difficult to sell certain assets within the stipulated time frame, even more so if the open position to be liquidated were large; in addition, they are designed to cover a strong fall in asset prices, which could mean that the cash received from the sale of the assets would be insufficient to meet the obligations of CRCC.
 Q.5.4.2: How does the FMI review and evaluate concentration policies and practices to determine their adequacy?
 How frequently does the FMI review and evaluate these policies and practices?
 CRCC reviews the concentration of collateral with respect to the daily trading volume of each type of asset and thus adjusts haircuts if necessary.
 The Risk Committee of CRCC reviews the results of the application of the haircut methodology monthly, and it annually evaluates the policies and methodologies defined for this calculation.
 Key Consideration 5 An FMI that accepts cross-border collateral should mitigate the risks associated with its use and ensure that the collateral can be used in a timely manner.
-Description Q.5.5.1: What are the legal, operational, market and other risks that the FMI faces by accepting cross-border collateral?
+Description Q.5.5.1 : What are the legal, operational, market and other risks that the FMI faces by accepting cross-border collateral?
 How does the FMI mitigate these risks?
-CRCC does not currently accept cross-border collateral.
-Q.5.5.2: How does the FMI ensure that cross-border collateral can be used in a timely manner?
-CRCC does not currently accept cross-border collateral.
+CRCC accepts collateral in US dollars in cash and has established: i) US dollars can be invested as deposits in foreign commercial banks whose rating is equal or greater than the rating of the Colombian government and ii) a limit of maximum 5% of the collateral posted.
+Q.5.5.2 : How does the FMI ensure that cross-border collateral can be used in a timely manner?
+CRCC at any given time can execute the collateral as it is deposited under an account under its name.